FortiPower/PowerFGT/README.md

 ### Address

-You can create a new Address `Add-FGTFirewallAddress`, retrieve its information `Get-FGTFirewallAddress`, modify its properties `Set-FGTFirewallAddress`, copy/clone its properties `Copt-FGTFirewallAddress` or delete it `Remove-FGTFirewallAddress`.
+You can create a new Address `Add-FGTFirewallAddress`, retrieve its information `Get-FGTFirewallAddress`, modify its properties `Set-FGTFirewallAddress`, copy/clone its properties `Copy-FGTFirewallAddress` or delete it `Remove-FGTFirewallAddress`.

 ```powershell